Your shopping cart is empty

 Intermediate Salon Tango

 This class is designed to help the Advanced beginner or seasoned intermediate work on connection, technique, and an embrace that is comfortable and natural for each body type.
 There is no one way to dance or embrace somebody.
 We will develop the techniques and changes of embrace required to dance strong movements while minimally opening the embrace.
 Walking turns, simple sacadas, milonguero gems, and changes of direction are all topics we will develop while not forsaking the essentials: The Embrace, The Music, The Connection

 - The essence of Salon Tango will be developed each series, not every topic above will addressed in each series!

 Teachers: Roxanne Maier and Robert McKenney

 This class is designed to help the Advanced beginner or seasoned intermediate work on connection, technique, and the embrace while also focusing on some of the athletic material that inspires so many of us when we start.
 Nuevo is a style, a technique, not a musical choice.
 We will work on non-traditional shaping of all the intermediate moves we have been teaching over the years: Sacadas, Boleos, Ganchos, Volcadas, etc … The foundation of great Nuevo is great Salon.
 Connection is required for all moves, both simple and athletic.
 Join us for an exciting new class with a new twist.

 Mondays @ 8:00pm

 Instructors: Roxanne and Robert

-- It is inadvisable to start in this class.
+- It is inadvisable to start in Beginning Tango: Crossed System.
 The Molinetas, and Ochos are much easier and the movements more recognizable.
 The three classes combine and help develop a strong foundation where you can choose your path of intermediate skills.
-Please call us if you have prior experience in dance and think this would be an ideal class for you!

 We look forward to teaching you to dance!!!